 R. L. Stevenson in the Pacific, and an historic meeting between Haile Selassie and Acee Blue Eagle

 The Eccles Centre’s Summer Scholars season of free in-person lunchtime talks explores the exciting and wide-ranging research into the Americas collections at the British Library by the Eccles Centre’s Fellows and Award winners.
-The talks take place in the Knowledge Centre and attendees are welcome to bring their lunch.
-Tea and coffee are available.
+The talks take place in the British Library Entrance Hall bookshop and attendees are welcome to bring their lunch.

 Robert Louis Stevenson and the Colonial 19th-Century Pacific